alexharv074/aws_exam_notes/developer/sqs_notes.md

 ## Message retention

 You can use the *MessageRetentionPeriod* attribute to set the message retention period from 60 seconds (1 minute) to 1,209,600 seconds (14 days).
 Default is 4 days.
 Use *SetQueueAttributes* action.

+## Reducing costs

+- Batch messages using the Batch API
+- use Long Polling to consume messages as soon as they become available.